Occupational and Environmental Epidemiology Branch

 - Silverman DT.
 Diesel exhaust causes lung cancer – now what?
 (Invited Commentary)

 - Purdue MP, Silverman DT.
 Clearing the Air: Summarizing the Smoking-related Relative Risks of Bladder and Kidney Cancer.
 (Editorial)

 - Friesen MC.
 Job-exposure matrices addressing lifestyle factors (Commentary)

 Training opportunities for junior investigators include planning new projects, participating in ongoing investigations, and analyzing data from studies whose field work is completed.
 Pre-doctoral and postdoctoral fellows are mentored by senior investigators in the Branch.
 Meet our current OEEB fellows and find out about research training opportunities.

-The breadth of our occupational, environmental, and other risk factor research offers many possibilities for collaboration with investigators at other government agencies, domestic and international institutions, and academia, as well as training opportunities for young scientists.
+The breadth of OEEB's occupational and environmental risk factor research offers many possibilities for collaboration with investigators at other government agencies, domestic and international institutions, and academia, as well as training opportunities for young scientists.
 Collaborations are underway in 30 states and Puerto Rico in the U.S., as well as 24 countries in North and South America, Europe, Asia, and Australia.

 Investigators in OEEB are also engaged in developing innovative tools and approaches for assessing carcinogenic risks from occupational and environmental exposures.
 Find out more about OEEB tools and resources.

 - Environmental Pollutant, PFOA, Associated with Increased Risk of Kidney Cancer

 - Agricultural Exposures, Multiple Myeloma Etiology: Profile of Tenure-track Investigator Jonathan Hofmann